-To ensure delivery of its scope and objectives in accordance with the Charter, Internal Audit has produced a suite of working practice documents.
-This suite includes arrangements for annual and strategic planning, individual audit assignment planning, fieldwork and reporting.
+To ensure delivery of its scope and objectives in accordance with the Charter, the lead Internal Audit team has arrangements in place for annual and strategic planning, individual audit assignment planning and reporting.
+Fieldwork allocated to either or both Internal Audit teams will be conducted in accordance with the normal audit approach adopted by that team, including appropriate quality assurance processes.